Azure-Samples/ms-identity-java-webapi/README.md

 1. **ApiController** class

-    Contains the api(graphMeApi) to trigger the obo flow.
-The graphMeApi method gets the obo access token using **MsalAuthHelper**.
-The `callMicrosoftGraphEndPoint` method calls the Microsoft graph API using obo token.

-    ```Java
-    String oboAccessToken = msalAuthHelper.getOboToken("https://graph.microsoft.com/.default");

-        return callMicrosoftGraphMeEndpoint(oboAccessToken);
-    ```

-    Important things to notice:

-    - The **scope** [.default](https://docs.microsoft.com/azure/active-directory/developv2-permissions-and-consent#the-default-scope) is a built-in scope for every application that refers to the static list of permissions configured on the application registration.
-In our scenario here, it enables the user to grant consent for permissions for both the Web API and the downstream API (Microsoft Graph).
-For example, the permissions for the Web API and the downstream API (Microsoft Graph) are listed below:
-             - Web Api sample (access_as_user)
-             - Microsoft Graph (user.read)

-    - When you use the `.default` scope, the end user is prompted for a combined set of permissions that include scopes from both the **Web Api** and **Microsoft Graph**.
+    Uses the [Java Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-java) to call the the api(graphMeApi).
+The `GraphServiceClient` uses the `oboAuthProvider` to acquire the necessary tokens to access the Graph Me endpoint.

 2. **SecurityResourceServerConfig** class

-    Token Validation of the caller happens in this class, where the access token presented by the client app is validated using Spring Security and another access token is obtained using the on-behalf-of flow
+    Token Validation of the caller happens in this class, where the access token presented by the client app is validated using Spring Security.

     ```Java
             http